knpuniversity/javascript/knpu/ep3-webpack/global-jquery.md

 But, I have one *tiny* complication.
 In `webpack.config.js`, near the bottom, we added something called the `webpack.ProvidePlugin`.
-Thanks to this, if *any* JavaScript relies on `jQuery` or `$` to be available as a global variable, it rewrites the code to require the `jquery` modules properly.
-This doesn't *make* the `jQuery` or `$` variables available globally, but rather it fixes other code to not *need* that.
-If you *do* want to make these global, that's what we just did in `main.js`.
-These are solving two separate, but similar issues.
+Thanks to this, if *any* JavaScript relies on `jQuery` or `$` to be available as a global variable, Webpack rewrites that code to require the `jquery` module properly.
+This does *not* make the `jQuery` or `$` variables available globally, like in a template.
+Instead, it *fixes* code to not *need* that.
+If you *do* want to make these variables global, that's what we just did in `main.js`.
+In other words, these are solving two separate, but similar issues.

 Here's the complication: sometimes, a third party library will try to reference `jQuery` globally *not* by just saying `jQuery`, but by saying `window.jQuery`... which is